-Thus the paper also relates to the literature presenting models with hetergeneous agents (‘HA models’) that are built to be consistent with the evidence from micro data discussed above.
-A key example is Kaplan and Violante (2014) who build a model where agents save in both liquid and illiquid assets.
-In their model they obtain a substantial consumption response to a stimulus payment, since MPCs are high both for constrained, low-wealth households and for households with substantial net worth that is mainly invested in the illiquid asset (the “wealthy hand-to-mouth”).
+Thus, the paper also relates to the literature presenting models with HAs (“HA models”) that are built to be consistent with the evidence from micro data discussed earlier.
+A key example is Kaplan and Violante (2014), who build a model where agents save in both liquid and illiquid assets.
+In their model, they obtain a substantial consumption response to a stimulus payment, since MPCs are high both for constrained, low-wealth households and for households with substantial net worth that is mainly invested in the illiquid asset (the “wealthy hand-to-mouth”).
 Carroll, Crawley, Slacalek, and White (2020) present an HA model that is similar in many respects to the one we study.
-Their focus is on predicting the consumption response to the 2020 U.S. ‘CARES’ act, a policy implemented in the spring of 2020 when a lockdown was in place to limit the spread of the coronavirus.
+Their focus is on predicting the consumption response to the 2020 U.S. CARES Act, a policy implemented in the spring of that year when a lockdown was in place to limit the spread of the coronavirus.
 The policy contains both an extension of unemployment benefits and a stimulus check.
-However, neither of these papers attempts to evaluate and rank different stimulus policies implemented in “normal” recessions as we do in this paper.
+However, neither of these papers attempts to evaluate and rank different stimulus policies implemented in “normal” recessions, as we do in this paper.

-In more recent work, Kaplan and Violante (2022) discuss different mechanisms used in HA models to obtain a high MPC and the tension between that and fitting the wealth distribution.
-We use one of these mechanisms, ex-ante heterogeneity in discount factors, but also extend the model to include ’splurge’ consumption.
+In more recent work, Kaplan and Violante (2022) discuss different mechanisms used in HA models to obtain a high MPC and the tension between that work and fitting the wealth distribution.
+We use one of these mechanisms, ex ante heterogeneity in discount factors, but also extend the model to include splurge consumption.
 We obtain a model that delivers both high average MPCs and a distribution of liquid wealth consistent with the data.
-Therefore, our model does not suffer from what they refer to as the ‘missing middle’ problem.
-In addition, we not only focus on the initial MPC, but also on the propensity to spend out a windfall for several quarters after it is obtained.
+Therefore, our model does not suffer from what Kaplan and Violante (2022) refer to as the “missing middle” problem.
+In addition, we focus not only on the initial MPC, but also on the propensity to spend out a windfall for several quarters after it is obtained.